Nose Surgery (Rhinoplasty)

 Benefits of Rhinoplasty and Complementary Procedures

 A rhinoplasty can improve both the form and the function of the nose.
 From an aesthetic perspective, rhinoplasty can enhance the symmetry of the nose, smooth a hump or dips along the length of the nose, narrow the nasal bridge, adjust the angle of the nose’s tip, or alter the size of the nostrils.
-Dr. LoVerme’s goal with all rhinoplasty procedures is to achieve facial harmony with natural-looking results.
+The goal of our New Jersey plastic surgeon—Dr. Paul LoVerme—with all rhinoplasty procedures is to achieve facial harmony with natural-looking results.
 From a functional perspective, rhinoplasty can improve breathing through the nasal passages by adjusting the width and position of the septum for optimal airflow.
 For patients who have difficulty breathing but do not wish to have the shape of their nose altered, a septoplasty can be performed by itself.
 Rhinoplasty may be performed to repair problems from a prior injury or fracture

 Ideal candidates for rhinoplasty have realistic expectations and wish to improve the shape of the nose for improved appearance.
 Patients who have difficulty breathing due to a deviated septum or other structural issue of the nose may also be good candidates for this procedure.
 Occasionally, patients choose to undergo rhinoplasty with Dr. LoVerme because they are unsatisfied with the outcome of a previous rhinoplasty.
 During the consultation process, Dr. LoVerme will perform a physical examination and review your medical history.
 Dr. LoVerme will take 2D and 3D photos and perform computer imaging in order to define your goals and determine whether rhinoplasty can deliver the results you desire.
 Each rhinoplasty procedure is customized to meet your unique needs and goals, and Dr. LoVerme takes into account factors such as age, skin thickness, the appearance and proportions of the facial features, and, when suitable, your ethnic background to achieve results that look natural and beautiful.